ramjivenkatachari/ernm/README.md

 After these steps you should be able to add new statistics to your local fork of the ERNM package, and then submit a PR to have those statistics integrated into the ERNM package for others to use.

+## Test additions by Ramji on Nov 7, 2024
+testing